uzh/z-pool-tool/doc/ARCHITECTURE.md

 ### OCaml vs. JS vs. Ruby vs. Python
 #### Context
-- A range of programming languages were evaluated considering the experience of the development team with the language and the quality attributes of Z-Pool.
+- A range of programming languages were evaluated considering the experience of the development team with the language and the quality attributes of Pool Tool.
 Among the candidates were OCaml, JavaScript, Ruby and Python.
 - The order of the combined experience of the development team in descending order is: JavaScript, Ruby, OCaml, Python.
 - There are projects at the Department of Economics written in each of the languages mentioned.
 - It is important to fulfill the non-functional requirements regarding maintanability, extensibility, performance, reliability and data consistency & integrity.